WebizenAI/devdocs/WebizenTechStack/WebizenApps/Webizen3.0Apps/CoreApps/TemporalApps/TimelineInterface.md

 - The email notifications should be sent to the email addresses defined by the timeline owner.
 - The email notification should contain a secure link to the timeline.

-## Confidentiality Functionality
+### Confidentiality Functionality

 An authorised user may seek permission to access or seek approval to share a confidential timeline with a nominated person.
 The timeline owner will be notified of the request, and will be able to approve or reject the request.
 If the request is approved, the timeline owner will be able to provide feedback to the user via the attendant.

 If the request relates to sharing the timeline with a nominated person, the timeline owner will be able to approve or reject the request.
 If the request is approved, the requested user will be required to complete an agreement form before they can access the timeline.
 The timeline owner will be able to provide feedback to the user via the attendant.

-## Dev Notes

 ## Timeline App